-import parsl from parsl.monitoring.monitoring import MonitoringHub from parsl.config import Config from parsl.executors import HighThroughputExecutor from parsl.addresses import address_by_hostname import logging config = Config( executors=[ HighThroughputExecutor( label="local_htex", cores_per_worker=1, max_workers=4, address=address_by_hostname(), ) ], monitoring=MonitoringHub( hub_address=address_by_hostname(), hub_port=55055, logging_level=logging.INFO, resource_monitoring_interval=10, ), strategy=None )
+import parsl from parsl.monitoring.monitoring import MonitoringHub from parsl.config import Config from parsl.executors import HighThroughputExecutor from parsl.addresses import address_by_hostname import logging config = Config( executors=[ HighThroughputExecutor( label="local_htex", cores_per_worker=1, max_workers=4, address=address_by_hostname(), ) ], monitoring=MonitoringHub( hub_address=address_by_hostname(), hub_port=55055, monitoring_debug=False, resource_monitoring_interval=10, ), strategy=None )

-you can specify a different database URI on the command line.
+the database URI on the command line.
 For example, if the full path

-$ parsl-visualize sqlite:////tmp/monitoring.db
+$ parsl-visualize sqlite:////tmp/my_monitoring.db

 By default, the visualization web server listens on

 127.0.0.1:8080.
-If you are running on a machine with a web browser, you can access viz_server in the browser via
+If the web server is deployed on a machine with a web browser, the dashboard can be accessed in the browser at

 $ ssh -L 50000:127.0.0.1:8080 username@cluster_address